Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

-\paragraph{Feature Importance Analysis} To further understand the clinical factors driving treatment decisions, we perform feature importance analysis using supervised models that approximate each policy.
+To further understand the clinical factors driving treatment decisions, we perform feature importance analysis using supervised models that approximate each policy.
 For each intervention (IV fluids and vasopressors), we train separate random forest classifiers to predict the discrete action selected at each time step under either the clinician policy or the CN-PR policy.

 Feature importance is quantified using permutation importance, which measures the change in predictive performance when individual features are randomly permuted.
-This provides a model-agnostic estimate of the relative importance of each variable in determining treatment decisions.
+This provides a model-agnostic estimate of the relative contribution of each variable to treatment decision-making.